YushiOMOTE/perde/docs/src/enum.md

 -->

-Enums are serialized as the member names.
+Enum types are serialized as the member names.

 ```python
 >>> class E(enum.Enum):